We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 No commercial call is cheap.
 Google “Make your own snow goose e-caller.”
 Buy or scrounge amps, speakers and wires, and a plastic tool box for the amp.
 Load a snow goose call app onto your phone.
 Plug the phone into the amp.
 Hit “play.”

-The Best Shotguns for Light Goose Hunting
+The Best Shotguns for Snow Goose Hunting

 Early in the season, when adult geese make up the bulk of migrating birds, you’ll often need to shoot geese at longer ranges over the top or as they slide.
 Later in the year, when the inexperienced juvenile birds migrate you have a better chance of good shooting at decoying birds up close.